oicassi/termicards/README.md

 ## Future To-Do

-- Add the possibility for the user to not type the answer.
-In this case no answer will recorded
-- Segregate the file that will have the answers from the files that have the questions
+- `cards.json` segregation - Allow the user to split the decks and subjects into multiple files
 - If the selected amount of cards is greater than the amount of cards registered in the deck, repeat cards to fill the desired amount
-- `cards.json` segregation - Allow the user to split the decks and subjects into multiple files
+- Add a way to just see a summary of the results
 - Add a better and easier way to create and update cards
-- Add a way to just see a summary of the results
 - Connect to some generative AI to check if the user's answer is corrrect